 - Grasses, cabbage, sedum, & ornamental kale

 1. Cut the top off your pumpkin to make a hole in the top.
 If it is fairly empty, then you don’t need to spend a bunch of time scooping it out.
 I removed the seeds and roasted them and left the rest of the junk in there.
 It will all compost together in the end anyhow.
 Use you marker to draw a face on the best side of the pumpkin and use the knife carve out the holes.

 2. Now add some soil to the bottom of the pumpkin.
 You can use a container mix soil, although I just used SEA SOIL original which is pure compost.
-I found that my plants had quite a bit of container soil in them and I didn’t really need to add much more in the way of peat moss or pearlite.
+I found that my plants had quite a bit of container soil in them and I didn’t really need to add much more in the way of peat moss or perlite.
 Contrary to typical container planting instructions, you really want to pack the soil down at the bottom to create some firm areas where the plants can sit.
 These planters will not last long enough for the roots to struggle and will have lots of moisture and organic matter from the pumpkin itself.
-I also don’t think drainage holes are necessary, but add them if you choose.
+I also don’t think drainage holes are necessary but add them if you choose.

 3. Now for the fun part (it is even more fun than carving a jack-o-lantern)!
 Plant some ‘hair’ with grasses…

 …and ‘hats’ with cabbage.

 Fill soil around the roots of the plants (remove the plastic pots) and pack it in through the eyes and mouth.
 Leave space for sedum and ornamental kale as eyes and teeth.

 I tried swapping out the kale and sedum in different jack-o-lantern eyes until I got the look that I liked.